tangent3D/python-ucdev/README.md

 python-ucdev
 ============

-Python library to access the GPIO pins of the Cypress CY7C65213 USB-Serial bridge.
+Python library to access the GPIO pins of the Cypress CY7C65213 USB-Serial bridge in UART mode.

 A cut-down version of python-ucdev by Taisuke Yamada.
 Thank you Tai.
 (Use Tai's original version if you need I2C or SPI functionality.)